learnhaskell-brisbane/study_group_presentation_bfpg/README.md

 * Ask for advice
  * We approached OJ to see if we could run a covert functional group in Brisbane...
  * Got some idea from Craig Aspinall
  * Miran: Online? book?
-Free PDF!
 Feedback, encouragement.
 * The first members
 * How we ran the group
  * Make strong decisions up-front